 The U.S. Energy Information Administration projects that shale gas production will increase significantly between 2009 and 2035.
 By 2035, shale gas is projected to reach nearly half of total domestic natural gas production.

+And natural gas consumption as a whole is predicted to increase in the coming decades.
 The brisk and far-reaching scope of shale gas extraction has led to profound public concern about the negative impacts of irresponsible gas development on human health and our air, water and land.

 What is fracking?

 During the hydraulic fracturing process, commonly referred to as “fracking,” millions of gallons of water, combined with sand and chemicals – some of them toxic–are injected down a well bore under intense pressure to create tiny fissures in the shale, allowing the trapped oil or natural gas to flow into the well.